 The amount of retirement income an annuity generates depends on seven factors:

-• Type of annuity product selected: Payments can vary widely depending on if you choose a simple, lifetime annuity or one with inflation protection, death benefits, or other features.
+- Type of annuity product selected: Payments can vary widely depending on whether you choose a simple, lifetime annuity or one with inflation protection, death benefits, or other features.

 To illustrate, here is an example of potential monthly Canadian annuity payouts: